Hdoc1509/nvim-config/README.md

 - General options must be placed in `lua/options.lua`.
 - Custom autocommands must be setted in `lua/autocmds.lua`.
 - Plugins call must be setted in `core/plugins.vim`.
-- Plugins configurations must be added inside `lua/plugins` folder and then sourced in `lua/plugins/init.lua`
+- Plugins configurations must be added inside `lua/plugins` folder (can be a `*.lua` file or a folder with an `init.lua` file).
+Config files of plugins will be loaded/sourced automatically by `lua/plugins/init.lua`.
 - Mappings must be setted in `lua/maps.lua`.
 - Options related to colorschemes and custom GUI highlighting goes in `lua/plugins/nightfox.lua`.
 - Options for Neovim GUI's are in `ginit.vim`.